Avaiga/taipy-doc/CONTRIBUTING.md

 There are multiple ways to contribute to Taipy, code, but also reporting bugs, creating feature requests, helping other users in our forums, Stack Overflow, etc.

-Several channels are open to communicate with the Taipy R&D team:
+Today the only way to communicate with the Taipy team is by GitHub issues.

-- The [taipy.io forum](https://www.taipy.io/community/) for open discussion with the Taipy team
-- [GitHub issues](https://github.com/Avaiga/taipy/issues) on the Taipy repository to suggest improvements, new features, or to report a bug
-- [GitHub discussions](https://github.com/Avaiga/taipy/discussions) on the Taipy repository for discussing technical topics related to the implementation of Taipy.
-- [StackOverflow](https://stackoverflow.com/questions/tagged/taipy) for precise questions related to the usage of Taipy.

-Before contributing to Taipy, please read our [Code of conduct](https://github.com/Avaiga/taipy-doc/blob/develop/CODE_OF_CONDUCT.md)

-## Never contributed to an open source project before ?
+## Never contributed on an open source project before ?

-Have a look at this [GitHub documentation](https://docs.github.com/en/get-started/quickstart/contributing-to-projects).
+Have a look on this [GitHub documentation](https://docs.github.com/en/get-started/quickstart/contributing-to-projects).

-## Bugs report
+## Report bugs

 Reporting bugs is through [GitHub issues](https://github.com/Avaiga/taipy/issues).

 Please report relevant information and preferably code that exhibits the problem.
-We provide templates to help you present the issue in a comprehensive way.
+We provide templates to help you to present the issue in a comprehensive way.

 The Taipy team will analyze and try to reproduce the bug to provide feedback.
 If confirmed, we will add a priority to the issue and add it in our backlog.
 Feel free to propose a pull request to fix it.